studienkollegBank Account in Germany for Students: Complete Guide 2026

 | English | 4—6 | Academic English, text analysis, scientific communication |

-Total weekly hours are typically around 30 to 32 teaching hours.
+Total weekly hours are around 30 to 32 teaching hours.

 The FSP for the G-Kurs consists of: